marlinmm/GRASSINEL/README.md

 <br/>

 ![S1_time_series_50m](GRASSINEL/preview_files/S1_timeseries_50m_example.gif)
-_Sentinel-1 time series from XXX to XXX using all available datasets for the chosen time frame in desending direction with 20m resolution without terrain flattening and thermal noise removal (roughly 2 mins on 8 cores per scene)_
+_Sentinel-1 time series from 2020-06-01 to 2020-06-07 using all available datasets for the chosen time frame in ascending direction with 50m resolution without terrain flattening and thermal noise removal (roughly 2 mins on 8 cores per scene)_

 <br/>